rsyncOSX/RsyncOSXdocs/content/post/Userparameters.md

 date = "2020-04-16"
-title =  "User selected rsync parameters" tags = ["user"] categories = ["rsyncparameters"] description = "RsyncOSX allows the user to set parameters to rsync."
+title =  "User selected rsync parameters" tags = ["user"] categories = ["rsyncparameters","user selected rsync parameters"] description = "RsyncOSX allows the user to set parameters to rsync."
 +++
-The website LibreByte has written an article [16 Practical examples of the rsync command](http://www.librebyte.net/en/gnulinux/14-practical-examples-of-the-rsync-command/).
-One of the examples is instructing rsync to store backups of files in a backup folder and rename old files by a date suffix.
 Rsync utilizes a ton of parameters.
 RsyncOSX has only presented a few.
 Parameters are normally constructed as:

 - --parameter=value `--exclude-from=/Volumes/home/user/exclude-list.txt`
 - --parameter `--stats`, `--dry-run`

 For a full list of parameters to rsync please see the [rsync docs](https://download.samba.org/pub/rsync/rsync.html).

-## Backup catalog by parameter to rsync
+#### Backup catalog by parameter to rsync

 You can instruct rsync to save changed and deleted files in a separate backup catalog ahead of the change.
 This feature is utilized by setting the following parameters: